 LetzChange is a non-profit organization helping people discover and donate to vetted and verified Indian NGO projects online.
 Through this platform, we are conducting a crowdfunding campaign.

 Letzdream Foundation is a Non-profit, grantmaking organization which funds non-profits to enable them to adapt more efficient and impact-driven models of development and execute social interventions which bring about lasting change.
 LDF further strengthens its partner non-profits to help them reach their goals and achieve meaningful and measurable results.
 LetzDream has been providing matching grants based on certain challenging criteria to be met in our last two crowdfunding campaigns on our LetzChange fundraising page.

-Leaving a lucrative career, Akshai founded Project KHEL in 2012 – an amalgamation of his love for sports and co-curriculars and his interest in working for the underprivileged at the grassroots level.
+An Acumen Fellow and two-time TEDx speaker, Akshai founded Project KHEL in 2012 – an amalgamation of his love for sports and co-curriculars with his interest in working at the grassroots level.

 Prior to founding Project KHEL, he was the Program Head of the Development Metrics Group at the Center for Development Finance (CDF) – IFMR, Chennai where he spearheaded a team of researchers and programmers and managed a million dollar grant project funded by Google.org.
 Akshai has also been involved with social sector studies commissioned by international agencies such as the World Bank, USAID, UNICEF, etc. and also worked with Aide-et-Action, an international NGO where he worked in education development programmes.